Bathgate: 20th century

 In 1904, St David's Church was built in Bathgate on George Street.
 Designed by the Scottish architect James Graham Fairley, it is in Early English architectural style and the church is Category B listed.
 The church includes a belltower in north Italian campanile style.
-The church is now the local Bathgate cinema.
 A few years later in 1908, St Mary's Roman Catholic Church was built to a design by Charles Ménart on Livery Street.
 St Mary's is in a Gothic architectural style and is Category C listed.

 In the mid-20th century, many local industries in the town had closed and West Lothian was designated a Special Development Area.
 In such areas, extra financial inducements were offered by the British government to assist companies wishing to relocate.
 As a result, in 1961, the BMC—which consisted of the merged Austin Motor Company and Morris Motors—located a new truck and tractor plant in Bathgate rather than expanding their Longbridge plant as originally planned.
 The plant closed in 1986 under ownership of British Leyland.

 On 24 March 1986, the Bathgate-Edinburgh railway line was re-opened to passengers for the first time since the 1950s.
 This railway line was extended as the Airdrie-Bathgate Rail Link to Airdrie allowing train services to run between Glasgow Queen Street and Edinburgh Waverley via Bathgate on time and on budget in December 2010.

 The world's oldest known reptile fossil, Westlothiana lizziae (affectionately referred to as Lizzie), was discovered in East Kirkton Quarry, Bathgate in 1987; it is now in the Museum of Scotland.

 Early in 1992, the US company Motorola opened a mobile phone manufacturing (Personal Communications Sector or PCS) plant at Easter Inch in Bathgate (now the Pyramids Business Park).
 In 2001, the global market for mobile phones dropped sharply and as a consequence, despite pressure from the highest levels of UK government, on 24 April 2001 Motorola announced the closure of the plant and the loss of 3,106 jobs.
 The 93 acre site was occupied by HMRC.
 In 2021 and early 2022, the Pyramids operated as the principal COVID-19 vaccine centre in West Lothian.
 In December 2021, it was announced that the Pyramids Business Park would become the site of a new large film and TV studio.
-Some previous productions at the site have included the TV show Good Omens and the film T2 Trainspotting.
+Some previous productions at the site have included the film T2 Trainspotting and the TV show Good Omens, which stars local actor David Tennant.